 Once you're all set with your template document and your Google Sheet o' data, you're ready to get AutoCrat-ing!

 1. Open the Google Sheet that's going to be your data source.
-Open the "Add-ons" menu and choose "Get add-ons...".
+Open the "Extensions" menu, hover over "Add-ons", and select "Get add-ons...".
 This will take you to the

 2. Do a search for AutoCrat, then choose to install the version published by New Visions CloudLab.
 Click the big 'Install' button:

 3. You'll be prompted to grant permissions to the autoCrat application.
 This seems like a lot of access to your data, and it's true, it is.
 For autoCrat to work, however, it does need access to all of these privileges to send email, read documents, create documents, etc. After accepting access (if you choose to), You'll get a message that autoCrat has been installed:

 Creating A Job